 I am a land lord and as such have property that needs maintenance.
 Today I mowwd the lawn, then I repaired a roof leak.
 It was at my four unit Clay st place in Watertown.
 The leak was around the plumbing vent pipe.
 The photos show how I set up a couple of ladders to make the repair.
 My 32 foot ladder got me up where I needed to be.
 Roof brackets and a plank were fastened next.
 Then a four foot step ladder was laid on the roof and that was my perch.
 I then used a whole tube of silicone to fill in the cracks, seams, and what ever.
 By the time it was all said and done, it was a three hour job.

+I am anxious to get out of here this morning for I must mow the lawns in watertown (my rental places) for it looks like rain.
 I went to bed extremely tired last night.
 I got a solid eight hours sleep.
 I know it was a deep sleep because it was littered with dreams, almost night mares.
 They all took place in Winter and involved bodies of water.
 The most prominent dream took place by a partially frozen river with deep snow all about.
 The river banks were rather high, probably 10 or 12 feet.
 A man I did not recognize stepped out on the snow covered ice.
 One of his feet broke through and into the water.
 He then fell bckward and crashed though the ice and became totally submerged.
 I became allarmed.
 I wanted to save him.
 The current dragged hime a short distance and he stopped just below the surface.
 I could see him clearly.
 He was looking through the water at me.
 I wass yelling to hime to try and get his face out of the water to take a breath.
 His winter clothing was weighing hime down.
 I was also trying to look for a long stick or object to reach out to him to take a hold of.
 My brother M from Dallas was there.
 If we had a couple more people we could form a human chain to reach him.
 The clock is ticking.
 Then brother M stands with his back to the river, pinches his nose, closes his eyes and falls backwards into the river.
 He gets a hold of the man and successfully pulls him from the river.
 That was one of the scenes.
+Another scene involved me as a passenger aboard a strange motorized vehicle operated by un unfamiliar man.
+He drove down a bank to a lake and proceeded to drive out on it.
+I became somewhat panicky because there were open pools of water amid the snow on the lake, so obviously it was not frozen enough to support a vehicle with two people on it.
+I do not recall any more of that segment.
+Dreams are most interesting and entertaining.
+But what is the significance of this one or any of them.

 To day was a spectacular one here in Chaumont, N.Y.
 At least weather wise.
 It was over 80 degrees F. I spent the morning doing guitar practice, made some guacamole, made some coleslaw.
 Then I went out and bought some tomato plants.
 I mowed the lawn.
 I dug up one of the garden beds.
 Then I grilled some Hoffman hot dogs and had a couple of Burning River beers.
 While we were eating in the back yard I noticed a Robin snag a flying insect in mid-air.
 That was the first time I had ever seen such an acrobatic feat performed by any bird.
 So I grabbed may camera & tried to catch some snaps of it.

 These two photos were snapped a fraction of a second apart.
 I only had a 200mm lens so the image area occupied by the bird was quite small.
 I had to crop in tight to make them usable.
 Consequently the image cannot be blown up too much wothout even more loss of detail.
 Anyhow, I copied & pasted the two photos into the one.
 I used Photoshop for that.
+It turns out the Robins were snagging flying ants.
+The sky was quite full of them.
+The one in the photo was crawling on my leg.
+I gave it a swat before I knew what it was, so, he was somewhat crippled when I took this photo.

+It is Saturday morning.
+The sun is shining and it looks like we will have a wonderful day here in northern NY.
+I am teaching guitar today at Musicology in Watertown.
+I am also going to play a few pieces afterwards in the store.
+They like to feature their teachers on ocassion.
 Yesterday I played guitar at the H Lee White Marine Museum's trustees reception in Oswego, NY.
 It was a two hour gig, 6-8:00pm.
 About 50 people in attendance.
 I used my 1984 Guild Mark V classical guitar amplified a bit with the Fishman SoloAmp 220.
 As these type of gigs go I was very pleased with my playing.
 In fact it was one of the best.
 I was also well received and got many compliments.

 I was mowing my celebrity brother's lawn this afternoon and suddenly: CRUNCH!
 I struck a Triceratops that had been in the long grass for some time.
 I thought these creatures were extinct.
 Upon closer inspection I learned this one came from China in 1999.
 It's not a fossil.
 It's plastic which is made from petroleum, a fossil fuel.
 I find that very interesting.